Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 ### <a name="input_location"></a> [location](#input\_location)

 Description: Azure region where the resource should be deployed.
-If null, the location will be inferred from the resource group location.

 Type: `string`